Why One Functional Fragrance Isn't Enough

 That premise requires:

 State identification.
 The user needs to know which state they're in before selecting a tool.
 This is a small but meaningful shift in how functional fragrance is used — from passive ("apply and feel better") to intentional ("identify state, apply appropriate input").
-The scent archetypes and signs of dysregulation posts are both designed to support this — the ability to read your own state before reaching for a tool.
+The scent archetypes and signs of dysregulation posts are both designed to support this.

 Compound specificity.
-Each formula is designed around the compound profile that most directly addresses the target state's mechanism.
+Each formula is designed around the compound profile that most directly addresses the target state's mechanism — without cross-purpose compounds undermining the effect.
 CALM is built around α-santalol, linalool, and cedrol — the compounds with the strongest evidence for HPA axis and GABA-A activity.
-FOCUS is built around 1,8-cineole, yuzu hesperidin, and mint — the compounds with the strongest evidence for adenosine modulation and sympathetic suppression.
+FOCUS is built around 1,8-cineole, yuzu hesperidin, and mint — the compounds with the strongest evidence for adenosine modulation and acetylcholinesterase inhibition.
 GROUND is built around bergamot, vetiver, and cedar — a profile designed for the orienting and re-entry function rather than calming or activating.

-No internal compromise.
-Because each formula targets one state, there are no cross-purpose compounds diluting the effect.
+No internal conflict.
+Because each formula targets one state, the compounds are pulling in the same direction.
 The sedating compounds don't have to coexist with the alerting compounds.
 Each formula can be fully optimised for its target.

-For the full compound mechanisms: How Fragrance Compounds Act on the Nervous System →
+How Fragrance Compounds Act on the Nervous System

 The Practical Difference Across a Day